Utsav1999/blog-post-next/README.md

 # blog-post-next
-This is a Next JS project.
+This is a personal blog application built using Next JS, Styled-JSX, and CSS modules.